CrocSwap/ambient-ts-app/.github/pull_request_template.md

 ### Pull Request Checklist

 Please follow these items as close to as possible for your PR.
+Please add a description or link a Git issue for context.
 Check off relevant items and remove as not needed.
 These will help your reviewer find similar ground for starting their review from.

 - [ ] Is this a PR meant for test purposes?
 If so, please DO NOT REVIEW.
 (Remove this when ready for review)
 - [ ] Does the code stick to our formatting and code standards?
 Does running prettier and ESLint over the code yield no warnings or errors?
 - [ ] Are we using comments correctly?
 Use /* */ for block comments for new functions.
-- [ ] Does this PR have a linked GitHub issue?
+- [ ] Does this PR have a linked GitHub issue or a short description above?
 - [ ] Does the change re-implement code that would be better served by pulling an existing module instead?
 - [ ] Are we using instances of other classes where possible?
 - [ ] Does TypeScript code compile without raising linting errors?